yona-av/football_matches_classifier/README.md

          is dropped.
 Otherwise it indicates that there is a statistical significance between them and the feature is kept.

 2. **Hand Picked Features**
        As mentioned before In this step I picked the features that might indicate a win (e.g scored_goals, clean_sheet).
-Or features that there is little control over them as they are composed of many factors e.g - x.g and npxg_per_sho (The full list could be seen in the project code. (need to linkLINK!!!)
+Or features that there is little control over them as they are composed of many factors e.g - x.g and npxg_per_sho (The full list could be seen in the [project code](https://github.com/yona-av/la_liga_project/blob/main/project_code.ipynb))

 3. **Correlation Test**
        This test calculates the correlation between each pair of features.
 If it is larger than a chosen threshold (0.9 in this case) then we know that there is little variance between them and the classifier's algorithm won't learn much new information, if at all.